mjskay/ggblend/README.md

 ## Compatibility with other packages

-In theory *ggblend* should be compatible with other packages, though in more complex cases (blending lists of geoms or using the `blend_group` aesthetic) it is possible it may fail, as these features are a bit more hackish.
+In theory *ggblend* should be compatible with other packages, though in more complex cases (blending lists of geoms or using the `partition` aesthetic) it is possible it may fail, as these features are a bit more hackish.